sorinmarti/django_ndr_core/docs/modules/install-on-a-server.rst

 Basic Setup
 ===========
 First you need to install the basic packages.
-You need to install Python, pip, virtualenv, git, nginx, curl, postgresql and the IIIF Image Server (cantaloupe).
+You need to install Python, pip, virtualenv, git, nginx and postgresql.

 Django is a Python web framework.
 You need to install Python and pip.
 Django and NDR Core are installed within a virtual python environment.
 Nginx is a webserver that will serve our application.
-Curl is used to download the IIIF Image Server.

-Django can run with different database backends.
+Django can run with different database backends (This is not your data, but your website configuration).
 We will use SQLite for this tutorial.
 You can use any other database backend you like.
 For production use you can use PostgreSQL or MySQL.
 The django-database stores the page contents, your search and api configuration, user messages and configuration values, so it is not particularly large or heavily used and SQLite is fine most of the time.
 For more information on other databases see https://docs.djangoproject.com/en/3.2/ref/databases/.
 The following command also installs PostgreSQL if you want to